LegalizeAdulthood/refactor-test-suite/results/VisualStudio2015Results.md

 Notes:

 When applying an operation, the default selections on any prompting dialogs were used.
-Unfortunately, this means that almost all Rename tests fail.
+Unfortunately, this means that all Rename tests fail.

 Getting the default selection correct for a refactoring is important, particularly when changing a name that is used in thousands of places.